chaleedata/Data-Science-Portfolio/README.md

 - This is my project show how the right [visualization](https://github.com/chaleedata/Analysis-Spotify-Trend-by-Lee_pg)

 ## 📙  Pandas Tutorial
-- Most question to ask candidate who apply data science career is What tool you ever use such as pandas?
+Most question to ask a candidate who apply data science career is What tool you ever use such as pandas?
-After reading (and practising) this tutorial you will learn how to:
+After reading (and practicing) this tutorial you will learn how to:
+  - Create, add, remove and rename columns
+  - Read, select and filter data
+  - Retrieve statistics for data
+  - Manipulate data
+  - Sort and group data
+  - Case study

+📊 Visualizations with Seaborn